george-roussos/employeeasy-server/README.md

 ## Tech Stack

-The Employeeasy Server is written in NodeJS (TypeScript) and Express.
+The Employeeasy Server utilizes Node.js (in TypeScript) and Express.
 It connects to a MongoDB instance using Mongoose.
+Schema validation is performed using Joi.